OSeMOSYS/otoole/docs/data.rst

 +-------------+------+------------+---------+
 | default     |      | X          | X       |
 +-------------+------+------------+---------+

+.. deprecated:: v1.0.3
+    The ``Calculated`` keyword is no longer needed for Result definitions

 ..
 WARNING::
    Names longer than 31 characters require a ``short_name`` field.
 This is due